rgee0/postcodedaylight/readme.md

 (or use the [FaaS UI](http://localhost:8080/ui/) to pass the postcode as text)

+The response for a valid UK postcode should look like this:

+`Duration of daylight today at SW1A1AA : 16 hours, 23 minutes & 59 seconds.`

 ## Installation

-You can either install `postcodeDaylight` via your FaaS compose file or you can add it via the UI.
+You can either install `postcodedaylight` via your FaaS compose file or you can add it via the UI.

 ### Compose file